G. Mennen Williams Building

 The SCFRA & Collections Division is responsible for providing legal advice to, and representation of, the Department of Treasury's Collection Services Bureau.
 The Division is also responsible for enforcement of the State Correctional Facility Reimbursement Act of 1935.

-The Environment & Real Property Practice Group manages the following divisions: Environment, Natural Resources & Angriculture (ENRA); Special Litigation; and Transportation.
+The Environment & Real Property Bureau manages the following divisions: Environment, Natural Resources & Angriculture (ENRA); Special Litigation; and Transportation.

 The Environment, Natural Resources, & Agriculture Division is responsible for representing the Commission of Agriculture & Rural Development; Department of Agriculture & Rural Development; Department of Environmental Quality; Department of Licensing & Regulatory Affairs - Office of Land Survey and Remomumentation; Department of Natural Resources; Mackinac Island State Park Commission; Michigan State Waterways Commission; and the Utility Consumer Participation Board.
 Additional duties include:

 The Special Litigation Division is the ratepayer advocate in electric and natural gas rate cases and other proceeding before the Public Service Commission and the Federal Energy Regulatory Commission as well as state and federal courts and agencies.
 The Division also has the responsibility of representing the consumer interest in utility energy cost recovery proceedings conducted by the Public Service Commission pursuant to 1982 PA 304.
 In addition, the division handles miscellaneous matters at the direction of the Attorney General.

 The Transportation Division is responsible for being the Attorney General's designee to the Transportation and Natural Resources Committee and representing the Department of Transportation.
 Additional duties include: